Exactly Solvable Floquet Dynamics for Conformal Field Theories in Dimensions Greater than Two

 While the power of conformal symmetry allows us to calculate observables and the details associated with the phase structure, perhaps it is useful to ponder over a simpler physical intuition of the underlying physics.
 In this regard, it is useful to consider {\it e.g.}~free theories in $(1+1)$-dimensions.
 For free Bosons, the stress-tensor $T(w) = (-1/2) :\partial\phi(w) \partial\phi(w):$ and for free Fermions it is given by $T(w)= (1/2) :\psi(w) \partial\psi(w):$ and subsequently the Virasoro modes are extracted from the stress-tensor: $L_n = (1/(2\pi i))\oint w^{n+1} dw T(w)$.
-The standard radial quantization in CFT chooses a Hamiltonian $H \sim L_0$, which corresponds to a Hamiltonian-density of the form: $w \partial\phi(w) \partial\phi(w)$ for Bosons and $w \psi(w) \partial\psi(w)$ for Fermions.
-The $w$-factor in front of the kinetic terms can be interpreted to be yielding a red-shift physics for the system.
-Now, choosing a different quantization basically entails distinct choices for the Hamiltonian, involving $\{L_m, L_{-m}\}$-modes.
-Such choices will generate a non-trivial red-shift compared to the standard quantization and a thermal-phase may appear as a result of this.\footnote{Qualitatively, this is similar to the Rindler-physics, although it appears more subtle and layered.} Note, however, that this is too crude to pass as an argument since we have not factored in the inequivalent conjugacy classes and we have also been imprecise about where the ``red-shift" matters, {\it i.e.}~near the origin of the complex plane or near infinity.
-Nonetheless, it raises an an intriguing possibility of a more precise physical picture along these lines and we hope to address this in future.
+The standard radial quantization in CFT chooses a Hamiltonian $H \sim L_0$, which corresponds to a stress-tensors of the form: $ \partial\phi(w) \partial\phi(w)$ for Bosons and $ \psi(w) \partial\psi(w)$ for Fermions.
+Choosing a different Hamiltonian involving $\{L_m, L_{-m}\}$-modes ({\it i.e.}~a different quantization) yields a non-trivial $w$-factor in front of the derivative terms in the stress-tensor and therefore will correspond to a non-trivial red-shift physics for the system.
+Consequently, thermal-phases may appear as a result of this.\footnote{Qualitatively, this is similar to the Rindler-physics, although it appears more subtle and layered.} Note, however, that this is too crude to pass as an argument since we have not factored in the inequivalent conjugacy classes and we have also been imprecise about where the ``red-shift" matters, {\it i.e.}~near the origin of the complex plane or near infinity.
+Nonetheless, it raises an intriguing possibility of a more precise physical picture along these lines and we hope to address this in future.